shannencawley/fashion-finder.store/README.md

 # fashion-finder.store
-Fashion Finder is a senior capstone project that I worked with a team to create for the duration of two semesters.
+Source code for the active fashion-sinder.store as of 04/22/24